ilhamije/raspi-mini-network/README.md

 <br/>
 If something <b>wrong</b> :x:, update the service with proper setting.
 Then restart the service.

-This is the example of wrong service setup:
+This is the result of wrong service setup:
 ```
 ● flaskraspi2]1.service - My Raspi 1
      Loaded: loaded (/etc/systemd/system/flaskraspi1.service; disabled; vendor preset: enabled)